hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/2800-module.md

 ## Notes
 * OUTPUTs can not be used within a module.
 * For modules to be called/used from outside the current module, EXPORT is required.
-* A Module's name should match the file name it's in.
-If not "Error: Definition must contain EXPORT or SHARED " is generated.
+* A .ecl file (that is not a BWR) MUST contain exactly one EXPORTed attribute.
+That attribute MUST be named the same as the filename.
-* How to call a module: ModuleName.attributeName;
+* Any non-EXPORT attributes prior to the EXPORTed attribute in the file are allowed.
-* Each .ECL file may only contain a single EXPORT or SHARED definition
+* How to call a module: `ModuleName.attributeName;`

 ## Variable Scope

 * LOCAL Definitions are limited only to the next SHARED or EXPORT definition.
+This is the default scope if no scope is given for an attribute

 * SHARED Definitions are available to other modules within the same folder that IMPORTs them.